kipcole9/money/README.md

       json_library: Cldr.Config.json_library(),
       default_cldr_backend: MyApp.Cldr

-**Note** that `ex_money` does not define a json library dependency and therefore it is the users responsibility to configure a required json library as a dependency in the applications `mix.exs`.

 ### Configuration key definitions

 * `:exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
 The default is `:never`.
 An `atom` value is interpreted to mean that there should be no periodic retrieval.